 Advantages of Digital Marketing

 1. Larger audience – with digital marketing you can reach not only your local target audience but your international target audience as well.
 You can even tailor a campaign towards a specific audience making it that much more effective.

 2. High interaction – not only is interaction possible with digital marketing, it’s encouraged.
 You can actually create call-to-actions that lead your audience to your website, rate your services, call your business, etc.

-4. Measurable results – unlike traditional methods, you can see in real time what is or is not working for your business online and adapt very quickly to improve your results.
+4. Measurable results – unlike traditional tactics you can see in real-time what is or is not working for your campaign and quickly make changes in order to improve your results.

 Disadvantages of Digital Marketing

 1. Timely – with digital marketing campaigns, it can take some time before you see measurable success.
 It’s important to not give up and let the campaign run its full course.